 How to use Facebook Groups for Marketing?

-Despite all the scrutinization and a long rulebook of rules, there is still hope to how you can use Facebook groups for marketing your brand/business.
+Despite all the scrutinization and a long rulebook, there is still hope to how you can use Facebook groups for marketing your brand/business.

 And here’s how you do it: